 This is an independent class.
-The only required synchronous attendance are the support meetings and the individual meetings with your faculty instructor.
-Otherwise, attendance is evaluated based on completion of course requirements.
+The only required synchronous attendance are the support meetings.
+Otherwise, attendance is evaluated based on completion of course requirements and progress on your dissertation.
 Please refer to the "Absences due to Military Service" and "Religious Beliefs Accommodation" below.
 Additionally, below are attendance guidelines as outlined by the UWSP registrar: